25 Travel Trailer Must-Haves to Get on the Road Now

 23. Fire Extinguisher

 Most travel trailers will come with at least one fire extinguisher installed.
+However, we like to have another one (or two) in other locations in the trailer.

 First Alert EZ Fire Spray